nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **Q**: Why do we need remark tags if we already have other kinds of tags?<br>
 **A**: Remarks are used for assigning other information to a contact, e.g. their Year of Study, Faculty, Company etc. If a tag you want to add to a contact does not exist, you can use the remark tag.
 The difference in tag colours in the UI can help you differentiate between the different kinds of tags.

+**Q**: When adding information fields in non-English languages, why is there no response from the application?<br>
+**A**: As of now, using non-English languages (e.g. Chinese, French) as information fields are not yet supported.
+Be sure to look out for it in a future iteration!

 **Q**: Why can't I remove an information field after I add it with `edit`?<br>
-**A**: As of now, removing a contact's information field is not supported yet.
+**A**: As of now, removing a contact's information field is not yet supported.
 Be sure to look out for it in a future iteration!

 [↑ Back to top](#table-of-contents)